davidhadas/codeenginedocs/getting-started-with-guard.md

 {: #guard-learner}
 {: step}

-Guard-Learner is service that auto-learns the necessery micro-rules for each Guard protected application in a project.
+Guard-Learner is service that auto-learns the necessery micro-rules for each Guard-protected application in a project.
 It is helpful to streamline the deployment of new applications that seek Guard protection.

 - Deploying a Guard-Learner application